-- What is the risk that the treatments you are recommending for me will cause early menopause? - How soon after treatment starts should I expect menopausal symptoms, if any? - What level of menopausal symptoms is normal? - Will my periods stop as a result of my treatment? - I am planning a first or further pregnancy.
-Can I speak to a fertility specialist before starting treatment for breast cancer? - What contraception should I/my partner be using?
+- What is the risk that the treatments you are recommending for me will cause early menopause? - How soon after treatment starts should I expect menopausal symptoms, if any? - Will my periods stop as a result of my treatment?

+What contraception should I/my partner be using?
 For how long should I use contraception?
 You may like to write your own questions here: